You don't have to worry about

-These are simple stool test that can help differentiate between IBS and IBD conditions.
+There are some newer stool test that can help seperate IBS from Inflammatory bowel conditions.

 "There was a question of Crohn's when I was being tested b/c of a Serology blood test, but is this typical of IBS?"

 what was questionable do you know?